-The Organization of Scientific Area Committees (OSAC) for Forensic Science through the National Institute of Standards and Technology (NIST) has entered into a contract with ASTM International that gives 30,000 public criminal justice agencies free access to standards published under ASTM Technical Committee E30 on Forensic Science.
+OSAC, through the National Institute of Standards and Technology (NIST), has entered into a contract with ASTM International that gives 30,000 public criminal justice agencies free access to standards published under ASTM Technical Committee E30 on Forensic Science.
 This agreement applies to the following stakeholder groups:

 For access, click the "ASTM Standards Access" button at the top of this page to enter the ASTM Compass website, where you can search standards by standard number, title or keyword.

-Access ASTM E30 Standards for Forensic Science with these detailed instructions.
+You can also access the ASTM E30 standards with these detailed instructions.